teuler/robotling/README.md

 * 2019-07-25
   - Now an option was added to send telemetry via WLAN using the MQTT protocol (ESP32 only).
-  - `hexbug.py` - Bias factor (`IR_SCAN_BIAS_F`) added to the configuration file; it which allows correcting for a direction bias in the turning motor.
+  - `hexbug.py` - Bias factor (`IR_SCAN_BIAS_F`) added to the configuration file; it allows correcting for a direction bias in the turning motor.
 Also, the scan scheme was slightly changed from "left-right-center" to "left-center-right-center", which helps the robot to walk more straight.
   - `telemetry.py`- Encapsules the MQTT functionality.
   - `main.py´ - Sinple "memory" was added to remember the direction of successful turns (experimental).
   - `robotling.py` - Now the keyword "wlan" can be added as a device to `MORE_DEVICES` to activate the network (instead of changing `boot.py`)